Southampton-RSG/2021-11-1-socobio-crs/novice/shell/00-intro.md

 > *   Explain how the shell relates to the keyboard, the screen, the operating system, and users' programs.
 > *   Explain when and why command-line interfaces should be used instead of graphical interfaces.

+## Interacting with a computer

 At a high level, computers do four things:

--   run programs
+-   Run programs
--   store data
+-   Store data
--   communicate with each other
+-   Communicate with each other
--   interact with us
+-   Interact with us

-They can do the last of these in many different ways, including direct brain-computer links and speech interfaces.
+They can do the last of these in many different ways, with more modern methods including virtual headsets and speech interfaces.
-Since these are still in their infancy, most of us use windows, icons, mice, and pointers.
+Since these are still in their relative infancy, most of us use windows, icons, mice, and pointers.
 These technologies didn't become widespread until the 1980s, but their roots go back to Doug Engelbart's work in the 1960s, which you can see in what has been called
 "[The Mother of All Demos](https://www.youtube.com/watch?v=B6rKUf9DWRI)".

+## The command line versus the graphical user interface

 Going back even further,
 the only way to interact with early computers was to rewire them.